rebyu/tiebrush/README.rst

 samples, painting a comprehensive "background" picture of read alignments with their counts across many samples.

-  tiebrush [-o <outfile>.bam] list.txt | in1.bam in2.bam ... inN.bam

-  -C, --cigar        merge if only CIGAR string is the same.
-  -P, --clip         merge if clipped CIGAR string is the same.
+  tiebrush  [-h] -o OUTPUT [-L] [-P] [-E] [-S] [-M] [-N max_NH_value] [-Q min_mapping_quality] [-F FLAGS] ...

+  Positional Arguments

+  ...
+Input can be provided as a space-delimited list of filenames at the end of the command line or as a text file containing a list of filenames one per each line

+  Non-Optional Arguments:

+  -o        File for BAM output

+  Optional Arguments:

+  -h, --help		Show this help message and exit
+  -L, --full        If enabled, only reads with the same CIGAR and MD strings will be grouped and collapsed.
+By default, TieBrush will consider the CIGAR string only when grouping reads
+  -P, --clip         If enabled, reads will be grouped by clipped CIGAR string.
+In this mode 5S10M5S and 3S10M3S CIGAR strings will be grouped if the coordinates of the matching substring (10M) are the same between reads
-  -E, --exon         merge if exon boundaries are the same.
+  -E, --exon         If enabled, reads will be grouped if their exon boundaries are the same.
+This option discards any structural variants contained in mapped substrings of the read and only considers start and end coordinates of each non-splicing segment of the CIGAR string
-  -S, --keep_supp    keep supplementary alignments.
-  -M, --keep_unmap   keep unmapped reads as well.
-  -K, --keep_names   keep names in the original format. if not set - all values will be set incrementally.
-  -U, --keep_quals   keep quality strings for the collapsed records.
-Note that quality strings are randomly chosen if 2 or more records are collapsed.
+  -S, --keep-supp    If enabled, supplementary alignments will be included in the collapsed groups of reads.
+By default, TieBrush removes any mappings not listed as primary (0x100).
+Note, that if enabled, each supplementary mapping will count as a separate read
+  -M, --keep-unmap   If enabled, unmapped reads will be retained (uncollapsed) in the output.
+By default, TieBrush removes any unmapped reads
-  -N                maximum NH score (if available) to include.
+  -N                Maximum NH score (if available) to include.
-  -Q                minimum mapping quality to include.
+  -Q                Minimum mapping quality to include.
-  -F                bits in SAM flag to use in read comparison.
+  -F                Bits in SAM flag to use in read comparison.
+Only reads that have specified flags will be merged together (default: 0)

 SAM tags implemented
 --------------------